Banking

 PayPal Canada runs the CIP check at signup and again whenever you add a bank, raise transaction limits, or change account information.
 The rejection is almost always one of three patterns:

-- The address is a PO Box.
-PayPal's documentation states the rule directly: "No PO Boxes — a physical address is required."
+1. The address is a PO Box.
+PayPal's documentation generally requires a physical street address and rejects PO Boxes.
 This is non-negotiable.

 The fix in all three cases is to align the address, the documents, and the PayPal profile to a single legal business name at a single physical street address.